gitstua/playwright-gh/README.md

 GH_PASSWORD=pwd
 GH_TOTP=AAAXXXBBBXXXCCCA
 ```

-To run locally, you can use the following command:
+To run locally, you can use the [Playwright extension for VSCode](https://playwright.dev/docs/getting-started-vscode) or the following command:
 ```npx playwright test```

 ## Notes